peterezz/SMCC/README.md

 >
 >  *if the student is  **pre-registered**, the system will take him/her ID and add it to the corse appointment

+This project is been deployed on smarterasp and its link is *http://engpeter-001-site1.dtempurl.com/*